Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Reusing Opportunities in the Serverless Clouds

 \subsection{Deterministic Versus Semantic Reusing}

-\textit{Deterministic reusing} refers to the set of techniques that can detect reusable computation or data in a definitive manner and perform the reusing without altering results of the involved tasks.
-That is, these techniques do not require to infer the semantic similarity between two data or two computations.
-An example of deterministic reusing is when a user requests for a re-execution of stateless video encoding function with identical specifications on the same video.
-As the stateless function output depends entirely on its input, a re-execution of task executed with the same input arguments yields the same result.
+\textit{Deterministic reusing} refers to the set of techniques that can detect reusable computation or data in a definitive manner and perform the reusing without altering the results of the involved tasks.
+That is, these techniques do not require inferring the semantic similarity between two data or two computations.
+An example of deterministic reusing is when a user requests for the re-execution of a stateless video encoding function with identical specifications on the same video.
+As the stateless function output depends entirely on its input, a re-execution of a task executed with the same input arguments yields the same result.
 Thus, the video result of such task execution can be cached and reused.
-Majority of the deterministic reusing techniques operate based on detecting frequently-used computation and/or data and caching them to be reused at a later time~\cite{denninnart2020cost}.
-Accordingly deterministic reusing techniques can be categorized into \emph{data reusing} (a.k.a. caching) and \emph{process reusing} that are elaborated in the next subsections.
+The majority of the deterministic reusing techniques operate based on detecting frequently-used computation and/or data, then caching them to be reused at a later time~\cite{denninnart2020cost}. \revisedagain{The cached data can be stored in different locations, such as platform-level storage \cite{zhang2023infinistore}, node-level storage \cite{sreekanti2020cloudburst}, or inside the container in case durable containers are utilized (as described in Section~\ref{sec:durableFn}).} Accordingly, deterministic reusing techniques can be categorized into \emph{data reusing} (a.k.a. caching) and \emph{process reusing} that are elaborated in the next subsections.

-Alternatively, \textit{semantic reusing} aims to find a semantic relationship between not-so-obvious similar (\ie non-identical) data~\cite{krishnan2016incapprox} and perform reusing on them.
+Alternatively, \textit{semantic reusing} aims to find a semantic relationship between similar (\ie non-identical) data~\cite{krishnan2016incapprox} and perform reusing on them.
 In a sense, semantic reusing can be viewed as an approximation approach, due to similarity detection and the fact that the execution results of the involved tasks are not deterministic.
-Moreover, the semantic similarity detection is prone to misinterpretation, thus, can potentially lead to incorrect results.
+However, the semantic similarity detection is uncertain and prone to misinterpretation, thus, can potentially lead to incorrect results.